skukla/vm-from-scratch/README.md

 `sudo usermod -aG www-data magento`

 Using the `-G` flag makes the `www-data` group a *supplemental* group for the `magento` user.
-This means that the `magento` user have access to the `www-data` group files, but new files created by that user will not have the `www-data` group label by default.
+This means that the `magento` user will have access to the `www-data` group files, but that new files created by that user will not have the `www-data` group label by default.
 The `-a` flag makes sure that other groups the user belongs to are not lost.
+This is important in our case because we happen to be a part of the `sudo` group, and if we lost that assignment, we'd be unable to continue.

 <a id="configuring-nginx-with-php-fpm"></a>
 #### Configuring Nginx with PHP-FPM